theoddden/float-protocols/README.md

 ## Overview

-Float Protocols is a primitive that bridges existing dead zone communication systems (Iridium, Inmarsat, VSAT, HF/VHF, RockBLOCK) to AST SpaceMobile's direct-to-cell network that is partly launched.
-Users bring their own ASTS account details for authentication.
+Float Protocols is a primitive that bridges existing dead zone communication systems (Iridium, Inmarsat, VSAT, HF/VHF, RockBLOCK) to AST SpaceMobile's future direct-to-cell network that is partly launched.
+Users will bring their own ASTS account details for authentication.
 The system integrates with telemetry for accurate ping monitoring.

 **Design Principles:**
 - Async-first architecture for low latency
-- 99.9% uptime with circuit breakers, retries, and health checks
+- 99% uptime goal with circuit breakers, retries, and health checks
-- Ultra-lightweight: runs on pre-existing RAM on local devices
+- Ultra-lightweight: runs on pre-existing RAM on local ARM
 - Zero-allocation where possible using stack-allocated buffers
 - Fixed-size buffers for memory efficiency
 - Memory sharding for immediate deadzone uplink (InferX pattern)